nanihadesuka/autociv/autociv_data/README.md

 			- health
 			- rank
 			- class
+			- group
 	- APM (actions per minute) with chart (disabled by default, change in user.cfg) ***
 	- Minimap flare (only visible to people using the mod) [ Alt + Mouse right click  in minimap] ***
 - Settings
 	- Max corpses visible

-Features with *** at the end means that exist (pre alpha 24) but not still comapible with alpha 24
+Features with *** at the end means that exist (pre alpha 24) but not still compatible  with alpha 24

 ## Download
 There are two ways: